juliandm/Preview/README.md

 ### Ordinal
 ### Nominal

-# 4. Combination
+# 4. Relation

 3 Tuple of either Class or Attribute which are connected by a function.
 The combination itself can be described with an Attribute.
-A Combination describes what (Class, Attribute) and how (Function) they are connected.
+A Relation describes what (Class, Attribute) and how (Function) they are connected.

 ### Structure
 * Input: Class, Attribute